Nathan W. Collier

 Nathan W. Collier (1872–1941) was an American academic administrator who served as president of Florida Baptist Institute and then Florida Normal and Technical Institute from 1896 onward.
-Florida Baptist Institute was established by Collier and Sarah Ann Blocker who combined Florida Baptist Institute and Florida Baptist Academy to form it.
-Collier was president of the school from 1896-1941.
-The institution later became Florida Memorial University.
+Florida Baptist Institute was established by Collier and Sarah Ann Blocker, who combined Florida Baptist Institute and Florida Baptist Academy to form it.
+Collier was president of the historically black college from 1896 to 1941.
+The institution later was developed and renamed as Florida Memorial University.

 Collier was from Augusta, Georgia.
 He graduated from Ware High School and Atlanta University.
-Collier was involved in the latter school's move from Jacksonville.
+Collier was involved in the latter school's move from Jacksonville to Georgia.

+Legacy and honors

 Collier-Blocker Junior College was named for him and Blocker.
 The Nathan W. Collier Library at Florida Memorial University is also named for him.
-The university also gives an award for service to it in his name.
-There is also a Collier Blocker Puryear Park, named for the university's founders.
+The university gives an annual award for service to it in his name.

+The Collier-Blocker-Puryear Park in St. Augustine, Florida was also named for the university's founders.